 According to experts, driving around on empty — or close to empty — is a bad idea.

 First, the fuel gauge isn’t always accurate.
 In fact, how precise your car’s gauge is relies on a variety of factors, including your driving style and your car’s fuel economy.
-According to experts, you should consider it more as an estimate — rather than an exact measurement — of how far you’ll make it before running out of gas.
+The experts say you should consider it more of an estimate— rather than an exact measurement — of how far you’ll make it before running out of gas.

 Plus, allowing the level of gas in the tank to run low can damage your car.